AaronHubx/azure-docs/articles/active-directory/app-provisioning/how-provisioning-works.md

 ## Mapping attributes

-When you enable user provisioning for a third-party SaaS application, the Azure portal controls its attribute values through attribute mappings.
+When you enable user provisioning for a third-party SaaS application, the Azure portal controls what attribute values are sent to the SaaS application through attribute mappings.
 Mappings determine the user attributes that flow between Azure AD and the target application when user accounts are provisioned or updated.

 There's a preconfigured set of attributes and attribute mappings between Azure AD user objects and each SaaS app’s user objects.
 Some apps manage other types of objects along with Users, such as Groups.